 The Music Hub offers children the opportunity to get involved in music.
 Supported by Limerick School of Music and Music Generation.
 Music Hub was set up to offer children low cost and accessible access to music lessons.

 Junior members enjoy an introduction to music while older children get the chance to sample learning an instrument to see if it is something they wish to continue with.

-Children between four and seven years of age learn about a wide range of musical disciplines: singing, harmony, music appreciation, rhythm, percussion and song-writing.
+Children between five and eight years of age learn about a wide range of musical disciplines: singing, harmony, music appreciation, rhythm, percussion and song-writing.
 They get together and learn about different kinds of music, develop their singing and pitch as well as identifying different instruments, learn to write simple songs and get a general feel for music.
 Run in conjunction with the Junior Art programme, young children get a full introduction to both disciplines in a fun environment.

-Children who complete the Junior Music Programme as wells as those children aged over eight years of age who sign up are then offered the chance to choose an instrument.
+Children who complete the Junior Art and Music Programme as wells as those children aged over eight years of age who sign up are then offered the chance to choose an instrument.
 The instrumental classes are designed to get young people comfortable with their new instrument, to learn the basics of how it works and how to play simple pieces.
 However, this is only an introductory programme.
 If the child wishes to take the instrument seriously and take their learning to a serious level they will then be encouraged to pursue their instrument in one of the full-time music tuition institutions in Limerick.